 This exceptionally rare copy of one of the last Confederate newspapers printed on wallpaper in Vicksburg, Miss. at the time it was captured is nicely identified by a Union soldier along the side of the paper in period ink.
 The inscription reads "I hereby certify that I purchased the annexed newspaper printed on wall paper, of Captain Andrew Geddes of Co.
 D 8th Ohio Vol. and that the paper was cut by the rebels ready for the press, when Gen. Grant took Vicksburg July 4 - 1863, and the some of the boys of said Co. and some of those of 31st Ohio Vol struck off several thousand copies from the type already set by the rebels, of which this is a copy - the last note was added by the boys.
-John A. Hall private of said Co. did 8th I was".
+John A. Hall private of said Co. did 8th Iowa".
 I'm not sure how this happened but I didn't find either of the soldiers in the 8th Ohio - which wasn't at Vicksburg but I did find both in the 8th Iowa infantry - which were in Vicksburg!.
 There is also a small paper label attached to the bottom center of the newspaper which reads in period pencil "this is the last paper published by the rebels in Vicksburg before the surrender".
 The wallpaper / newspaper measures 11" x 20 1/2" and the frame measures 12 3/4" x 21".
 This is one of the papers printed as souvenirs for the soldiers at the end of the war.

 The newspaper is framed with double sided glass so you can see both the printing and the wallpaper.
 US shipping in a priority box will cost $30.00

 An exceptional original Brady negative Tin Type Photograph of General George Armstrong Custer.
 The card the tin type is in is cdv size.